DataTig/DataTig/docs/reference/cli.rst

 * `--staticsiteoutput` - A directory in which the files of the static site will be placed.
 This can already exist.
 * `--sqliteoutput` - A location at which a SQL database file will be placed.
 This should not already exist.
+* `--frictionlessoutput` - A location at which a Frictionless Data Zip file will be placed.
+This should not already exist.

 .. code-block:: bash